joaoventura/full-speed-python/README.md

 The source of this book is available on github (https://github.com/joaoventura/full-speed-python).
 I welcome any pull requests to correct misspellings, suggest new exercises or to provide clarification of the current content.

+### How to get the ebook?

+Pdf and epub files can be downloaded from: https://jventura.gumroad.com/l/fullspeedpython.
+The ebooks are free (as in free beer!), but if you want to support my work and allow me to improve it, you can set any other price.

 ## Building